MatthewVita/cTAKES-Special-Case-QA/README.md

 ## Enviroments

-1) cTAKES Web Rest MySQL version @ 1850060 with the resource data loaded in via plain SQL
+1) cTAKES proper @ svn 1850060 with the resources data loaded on disk/in memory
-2) cTAKES proper @ 1850060 with the resources data loaded on disk/in memory
+2) cTAKES Web Rest MySQL version @ svn 1850060 with the resource data loaded in via plain SQL

 ## MySQL Data

-The follow was run on the MySQL database:
+The follow was ran on the MySQL database:

 ```
 cui_terms(236784,12,13,'severe bipolar i disorder , most recent episode mixed , with psychotic features','features')